Termineric/termineric-toolbox/README.md

 Some scripts are being reviewed to ensure they still function correctly on modern systems.

 ## 🙌 I hope you find something useful in this collection.

+🧠 *Heads up:* I’m dyslexic.
+Some things might not be perfectly spelled or phrased
+Feel free to point out issues if something is unclear — but no need to complain.🙂 Thanks for understanding!

 Groeten,
 **TerminEric**